Workshop fee: £1,150

-Good experience with the animation and in general with maya.
+Good experience with the animation and in general with Maya.

-This is a basic workshop to start with, where you will be working on a walk cycle of a four leg creature.
+This is a basic workshop to start with, where you will be working on a walk cycle of a four-leg creature.
 Picking up great references of walks/ Runs and stitch them together and animate to it.
-The final walk presentation will be not just a walk/ run on a treadmill, but we will bake the walk cycle for a good amount of shot length and show the walk turn around with a bit of personality and behaviour, like a long walk with head shakes and looking around of the creature and loops back to walk seamlessly.
-Or attach the walk/Run on to the path to make the animal walk in the shots with a great realistic and organic feel to the shot.
+The final walk presentation will be not just a walk/ run on a treadmill, but we will bake the walk cycle for a good amount of shot length and show the walk turn around with a bit of personality and behavior, like a long walk with head shakes and looking around of the creature and loops back to walk seamlessly.
+Or attach the walk/Run on to the path to making the animal walk in the shots with a great realistic and organic feel to the shot.

 This kind of shot breaks the regular boring treadmill walks in the reel.
 Stands out well for good understanding skills of locomotion.